1990 Lough Neagh ambush: Shooting

 At 7:30 AM on 10 November 1990, the four men left home for Castor Bay on the shore of Lough Neagh for a wildfowling trip.
 Their early morning hunting excursions to the Department of the Environment-managed waterworks compound were routine and all of the men lived in the Lurgan and Waringstown areas.
 It is believed the IRA team were waiting for the group inside the compound and ambushed them shortly following their arrival.

 The victims were David Murphy, an RUC Special Branch Inspector; Thomas Taylor, a part-time RUC Reservist; Norman Kendall, an electrician and former UDR soldier; and Keith Dowey, an employee with the Department of the Environment water service and father of two young children.

 According to a 2000 report, the goal of the IRA unit, apparently members of the North Armagh Brigade led by the late Patsy Haughian, was only to abduct and interrogate Murphy about collusion between the RUC and loyalist militants, but things went wrong when Kendall and Dowey arrived to the scene in a car.
 Dowey, the driver, was shot and killed instantly, but there is evidence that Kendall put up some resistance before being slain.
 Taylor produced his personal weapon and shot at the assailants, but was cut down by a hail of fire.
-Murphy struggled and managed to avoid being bundled into the vehicle, but was eventually killed by Haugian.
+Murphy struggled and managed to avoid being bundled into the vehicle, but was eventually killed by Haughian.
 After the hunting party failed to appear at lunch time the alarm was raised; it was initially feared they had been kidnapped but four bodies were accounted for.
 The gunmen escaped in one of the victim's cars which was later found partially burnt out at Brownlow Terrace, Lurgan.
 The IRA unit then hid in a house on the shores of the lake before returning to Lurgan the morning after.